Nonlocal Nambu-Jona-Lasinio model and chiral chemical potential: Introduction

 The paper is so structured.
-In Sec.~\ref{sec1} we discuss the infrared limit for QCD obtaining the model we solve in the low-energy limit.
-In Sec.~\ref{sec2} we derive the critical temperature.
+In Sec.~\ref{sec01} we show how NJL model can be seen as the low-energy limit of increasingly extended theories like QCD.
+In Sec.~\ref{sec1}, we complete the proof of the preceding section by presenting the 1- and 2-point functions and their agreement with lattice data.
+In Sec.~\ref{sec10}, we discuss the non-local NJL model obtained from QCD.
+In Sec.~\ref{sec2} we derive the critical temperature dependent on the chiral potential.
 Finally, in Sec.~\ref{sec3} conclusions are given.